mrpayne207/cs50labs/functions/README.md

 ## How to Submit

-To submit your code, execute
+To submit your code, execute:

 ```
 submit50 marinacademycs/cs50labs/2020/functions